typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/switch-exhaustiveness-check.md

 }
 ```

-Since `value` is a non-union type it requires the switch case to have a default clause.
+Since `value` is a non-union type it requires the switch case to have a default clause only with `requireDefaultForNonUnion` enabled.

 ## When Not To Use It